William-An/CloudPrint/README.md

 ## Installation ##

 ### Prerequisite ###
-* A PC with Word installed
+* A PC with Microsoft Word installed
 * Add the dir of `winword.exe` to PATH

 ### The server ###